Avoid This One Mistake in Constructing an RFP for a Customer Data Platform

 2. A final reason to focus on use cases is to gauge the commitment of your vendor.
 If you care about your vendor’s ability to partner, then use this as an opportunity to assess how much effort vendors put into their responses.
 Do they ask clarifying questions about your use cases, cover ancillary best practices like measurement, testing, reporting, and automation, or do they simply write a basic response and stop there.
 After all, your sales experience often reflects the culture of the vendor you’ll be partnering with.

-Bottom Line: Increase your selection accuracy by structuring your RFP around use cases.
+Bottom Line: Increase your selection accuracy by focusing your RFP around use cases.

 Want an example of how it’s done best?